mikegehard/kotlinArchiveChannel/README.md

  on a cron schedule.
 Optionally you can post a message to the channel before it is archived.

+* Archive channels that are stale.
+A stale channel means that the channel hasn't had a message posted in a certain number of days.
+This number of days is configurable via an environment variable.

 ## Development

 1. Clone repo.